Yummy-Yums/Web_Crawler_ELvis/Research_Notes.md

 # Things I need to work on
 * Make sure the threading and optimization are efficient
-* Write actual unit tests
+* Write unit tests for Crawler class
-* Rename variable to more suitable name
+* Check error hanndling again
 * Is it possible to get the data even thought there is a connection disrupt?